Rikishi (wrestler): Too Cool and Intercontinental Champion (1999–2000)

+On November 22, 1999, on Monday Night Raw, Rikishi helped Too Cool from being attacked by the Mean Street Posse.
+It was the first time Rikishi's character debuted on Raw, and the first time Too Cool and Rikishi were in the ring together.
 Rikishi briefly feuded with Viscera before forming a wildly popular alliance with the duo Too Cool (Grand Master Sexay and Scotty 2 Hotty).
 One night, during Too Cool's traditional post-match dance routine, Rikishi joined them.
 As the dance routines became more frequent and longer, this popularity translated to a significant push.
 In the 2000 Royal Rumble match, he and Too Cool did the dance to their respective songs, much to the delight of the audience.
 He later eliminated seven opponents, and it took six wrestlers working together to eliminate him.

 Rikishi also became known for his infamous signature maneuver – the Stink Face – as his buttocks were rubbed into the faces of opposing wrestlers.
 When his opponent was incapacitated in the corner of the ring, Rikishi would slap his buttocks to indicate the attack, and then he would turn around, hike his thong up, and smother his buttocks into his victim's face.
-On an episode of WWE Raw on May 15, 2000, Stephanie McMahon described Rikishi's buttocks as "bulbous", "smelly" and "sweaty" when describing the Stink Face.
+On an episode of Raw on May 15, 2000, Stephanie McMahon described Rikishi's buttocks as "bulbous", "smelly" and "sweaty" when describing the Stink Face.
 Kurt Angle, who received a Stink Face from Rikishi, said, "It was the worst smell I ever smelt in my life."
 The Stink Face also served as a finishing move at times, as wrestlers became physically ill from the maneuver, forcing them to leave the ring and thereby losing via count out.
 The Stink Face became known as the most repulsive move in the World Wrestling Federation, and this humiliating maneuver became very popular with the fans.

 In May 2000, fan favorites Rikishi and Too Cool feuded with Edge, Christian and Kurt Angle, culminating in a victory at Judgment Day.
 After winning the Intercontinental Championship from Chris Benoit on the June 22 episode of SmackDown!, Rikishi qualified for the 2000 King of the Ring tournament.
 On June 25, at King of the Ring, he defeated Benoit in the quarterfinals and Val Venis in the semis.
 Both opponents hit him with a steel chair after losing, weakening his shoulder and helping Kurt Angle defeat him in the final.
 Stemming from Venis' attack, Rikishi faced him on July 6 and lost the title after Tazz hit him with a television camera.
 They rematched in a steel cage at Fully Loaded.
 In this match, Rikishi climbed the cage and, in an allusion to Jimmy Snuka, splashed Venis from the top.
 Rikishi soon lost the match after Tazz again hit him with a camera.